pedrominicz/pedrominicz.github.io/.done/embedding-a-logic-programming-language-in-haskell.md

 [[(0,Atom "a")],[(0,Atom "a")],[(0,Atom "a")],[(0,Atom "a")]]
 ```

 That is all I have for today.
-I hope to write more about unification, logic, and programming languages in the future!
+I hope to write more about unification, logic and programming languages in the future!
+Meanwhile, you can try extending μKanren with the more elaborate terms and unification shown in [another post][4].

 [1]: http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf
 [2]: https://github.com/seantalts/hasktrip/blob/master/doc/MicroKanren.md
 [3]: https://hackage.haskell.org/package/unification-fd
+[4]: /unification-in-75-lines-of-haskell